ryanlintott/ShapeUp/README.md

 <img width="50" alt="Pink triangle with a cutout corner" src="https://user-images.githubusercontent.com/2143656/157762313-c4015f99-7c53-4571-93b5-a8b476c9f5da.svg"> `.cutout(radius: RelatableValue, cornerStyles: [CornerStyle] = [])`
 A cutout corner where the radius determines the start and end points of the cut.
 Additional corner styles can be used on the three resulting corners of the cut.
 (Again, you can continue nesting recursively.)

+A custom corner uses the radius to determine the top left and bottom right corners of a rhombus in which you can add any number of relative corners to draw your shape.

 ## Basic Shapes